-Safe places that offer a healing environment for young people who have experienced family breakdown, abuse, neglect, homelessness and trauma are lacking in Tasmania.
-Very few positive outcomes can be achieved if young people are homeless.
-They need a secure, stable and appropriate home environment in order to build pro-social skills and be able to participate in social and economic activities.
+Alternatives to detention are lacking in Tasmania, along with safe places that offer a healing environment for young people who have experienced family breakdown, abuse, neglect, homelessness and trauma.
 Ashley currently fills a service gap that may be better and more cost-effectively met by the establishment of a broader suite of placement options for young Tasmanians in need of out-of-home care.
 To illustrate this, a table of international housing and support options is provided, adapted from the work of Stuart and Saunders (2008).
-It includes residential provision with intensive support and training in trauma informed care.
-Also required are more short term emergency beds for young people, more long term foyer-type facilities and more youth specific units through Housing Tasmania.